Mallow, County Cork

 It is the administrative centre of north County Cork, and the Northern Divisional Offices of Cork County Council are located in the town.
-Mallow is part of the Cork East Dáil constituency.
+Mallow is part of the Cork North-Central Dáil constituency after being moved from the Cork East Dáil Constituency in 2023.

 Name

 The earliest form of the name is Magh nAla, meaning "plain of the stone".
 In the anglicisation "Mallow", -ow originally represented a reduced schwa sound (/'mælə/), which is now however pronounced as a full vowel /oʊ/.
 In 1975, Mala—a shortening of Magh nAla—was among the first Irish placenames adopted by statute, on the advice of the Placenames branch of the Ordnance Survey of Ireland.

-In the Annals of the Four Masters, compiled in the 1630s, Magh nAla is misrepresented as Magh Eala, the Donegal-based authors being insufficiently familiar with Cork places.
+In the Annals of the Four Masters, compiled in the 1630s, Magh nAla is misrepresented as Magh Eala, the County Donegal-based authors being insufficiently familiar with County Cork places.
 P.W.
 Joyce in 1869 surmised that in Magh Eala [sic], Ealla referred to the river Blackwater, and connected the name to the nearby barony of Duhallow.
 Professor T. F. O'Rahilly in 1938 interpreted Magh Eala as "plain of the swans".
 This false etymology remains widely cited and has caused resentment by some of the official Mala as being a gratuitous simplification of Magh Eala.
 However, the name Mala has been used in Irish for more than 300 years.

 History

-Evidence of pre-historic settlement is found in Beenalaght (13.6 km/8.5 miles south-west of Mallow), where an alignment of six standing stones lie on a hill to the west of the Mallow-Coachford Road. (grid ref: 485 873, Latitude: 52.035818N Longitude: 8.751181W).
+Evidence of pre-historic settlement is found in Beenalaght (13.6km/8.5 miles south-west of Mallow), where an alignment of six standing stones lie on a hill to the west of the Mallow-Coachford Road. (grid ref: 485 873, Latitude: 52.035818N Longitude: 8.751181W).

+The first Mallow Castle was built in 1185 on the orders of King John.

+Williamite War in Ireland (1690)

+On 16 September 1690, shortly after the failed Siege of Limerick but before the Siege of Cork, Colonel Moritz Melchior von Donop, commanding of the second regiment of Danish cavalry, reconnoitred Mallow and destroyed the bridge.
+He reported encountering a group of Jacobite raparees in Mallow, perhaps 3000 strong.
+Following his return Major General Ernst von Tettau and Major General Scravenmore devised a ruse whereby a small force of 100 cavalry and 50 dragoons was detached from the overall force of 1200 Horse, 300 Dragoons, and 2 Companies of Danish Foot.
+These acted as bait and successfully lured out the Jacobites commanded by Patrick Sarsfield, 1st Earl of Lucan and routing them, with 300 raparees dead.
+Some accounts claim that only Sarsfield and five companions escaped the battle.